TNT-JEFFERSON/TERRENEITOR/🖨️ Models/README.md

 <img src="Photo of the adapter.png" width="900">
 <img src="Photo of the adapter 2.png" width="200">

+(you can find the 3D model stl in this folder)

 ### Blue piece

 This model is a piece that functions to stop the dc motor from moving so it has a better performance.
 This model what 4 cm x 2 cm so it would in the space below the robot in the first prototype.